History Files Nav bar

 2980 - 2900 BC

 Sanakhte's name means 'strong protection'.
 He presumably gained his position by marriage to a daughter of Khasekhemui, with rule even at this early period being passed down through the female line.
+(Many early records from outside of Egypt are Greek in origin, so in many cases the Greek version of names are shown in parenthesis.)

 Memphis was the capital of the first province (nome) of Lower Egypt, and it became the kingdom's capital, strategically situated as it was at the junction of the Nile Valley and the Delta.
 Memphis remained a major administrative centre, if not always the capital, until it was supplanted by Cairo in the seventh century AD.
-Its original Egyptian name was Ineb Hedj (The White Walls), while the name "Memphis" was a Greek deformation of the Egyptian name of Pepi I's (Six Dynasty) pyramid, Men-nefer.
+Its original Egyptian name was Ineb Hedj (The White Walls), while the name 'Memphis' was a Greek deformation of the Egyptian name of Pepi I's (Six Dynasty) pyramid, Men-nefer.

 2686 - 2668 BC